xtgz/t/README.md

 To install the Node.js environment , visit the Node.js official website and download and install the Node.js version suitable for your operating system.

-Clone the repository Open the command line tool and execute the following command to clone the repository: git clone https://github.com/zfy666ci/ton-mint.git

 Install dependencies.
 Enter the cloned warehouse directory and run the following command to install the necessary dependencies: cd ton-mint npm install @ton/ton @ton/crypto @ton/core buffer